foxglove/docs/docs/12-foxglove-agent/3-upgrading.md

 ---
 title: Upgrading
-description: Upgrade the version of your On-Device Agent.
+description: Upgrade the version of your Foxglove Agent.
 ---

-Upgrade the version of your On-Device Agent.
+Upgrade the version of your Foxglove Agent.

 Foxglove does not provide remote updates or fleet management.
 To get the latest version, download the updated binary from <span class="Debug">TBD</span> and deploy it to your devices.